Course Explorer | Highcliffe School

 • Unit 2: UK Government

-• Unit 3: Comparative Politic
+• Unit 3: Comparative Politics

 Possible Career Paths

-Politics lends itself to a variety of degree courses including Law, International Relations, History, Economics Journalism, Business and Finance and of course Politics.
+Government & Politics lends itself to a variety of degree courses including Law, International Relations, History, Economics Journalism, Business and Finance and of course Politics.
 It supports careers where analytical skills are essential, for example management, finance, government, industry and business environments.

 Who should I speak to if I need further information?